CONFIGURATION COMMANDS

 Remember: Citizen, in the harsh environment of post-deadline wasteland, system management commands are your foundation tools.
 They provide the infrastructure and configuration needed to establish stable, efficient development environments.
 Use them wisely to set up your projects for success.

-DOCUMENT STATUS: Complete
+DOCUMENT STATUS: Updated to v2

 NEXT REVIEW: After major feature updates